System Architecture, Methodology, and Academic Accountability Statement

 What This Is

-The Immortality Index is an open-source, version-controlled binary milestone registry that decomposes the biological aging problem into 24 falsifiable research obstacles across two engineering tracks plus a shared System-Level Integration Bottleneck (SLIB) — the final convergence gate requiring both tracks to be simultaneously operational.
+The Immortality Index is an open-source, version-controlled binary milestone registry that decomposes the biological aging problem into 27 falsifiable research obstacles across two engineering tracks, each culminating in a System-Level Integration Bottleneck (SLIB) — a convergence gate confirming all upstream subsystems within that track are simultaneously operational.
 Progress on each obstacle is determined solely by evidence from peer-reviewed literature — not prediction, personal estimate, or institutional position.
 The framework is designed for formal academic citation.

 AI Authorship Disclosure